 Hazards come in many shapes and forms.
 There may be a puddle of water in a store that causes someone to slip and fall, a dog may bite a visitor to a property, or a visitor to an amusement park could get hurt due to unsturdy railing.
 No matter the cause, hazards on a property that aren’t addressed properly are the cause of thousands of lawsuits every year.

-At Auger & Auger, our experienced premises liability attorneys understand how stressful life becomes after you have been injured.
+At Auger & Auger Accident and Injury Lawyers, our experienced premises liability attorneys understand how stressful life becomes after you have been injured.
 You may be facing mountains of medical bills and other expenses, you might be unable to work, and your injury could cause you not to be able to enjoy life as you once did.
 Our lawyers are here to ensure you get the compensation you deserve for your injuries.

-The legal team at Auger and Auger has represented victims of premises liability injuries for over 26 years.
+The legal team at Auger & Auger Accident and Injury Lawyers have represented victims of premises liability injuries for over 26 years.
 In that time, we’ve seen cases worth thousands and cases worth millions.
 But to determine how much your specific case is worth, we have to review the details of it and evaluate what types of compensation you may be entitled to.

 On the other hand, noneconomic damages compensate you for losses that have nothing to do with money.
 These are more intangible losses, and premises liability attorneys often call on psychologists and other experts to prove you suffered such losses.
 Noneconomic damages may include pain and suffering, mental anguish, loss of enjoyment in life, and more.